rudof-project/rudof/docs/src/cli_usage/data.md

 It is possible to generate a visual representation of simple RDF graphs by using the `--result-format` option and selecting a visual format like `svg` or `png`.

-The visualization is leveraged on PlantUML so it is necessary to have the PlantUML binary downloaded and available through the `PLANTUML` variable.
+By default this is rendered with PlantUML, so it is necessary to have the PlantUML binary downloaded and available through the `PLANTUML` variable — see [convert: Prerequisites](./convert.md#prerequisites) for how to set it up, and for the `--viz-engine graphviz` alternative (which needs Graphviz's `dot` on `PATH` instead, no environment variable required).

 Another alternative is to use the `plantuml` result format to generate an intermediate file and pass that file to some PlantUML processor.

 As an example, the following command generates a `plantuml` file: